freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

 ## Installing Java

 Maven requires Java to be installed so we’ll do that one first.
-(Note: At the time of this writing, the latest stable release of Java is 1.8.0_60.)
+(Note: At the time of this writing, the latest stable release of Java is 1.8.0_60 a.k.a Java 8 update 60)

 First check if you already have Java installed by opening up a console window (Terminal for OS X or Command Prompt for Windows) and typing `java -version` then pressing enter.
 If you have Java installed you should see something like this: